pirovc/ganon/docs/default_databases.md

 | One assembly for each species of complete genomes | 34497 | | <details><summary>cmd</summary>`ganon build --source genbank --organism-group archaea bacteria fungi viral --threads 48 --complete-genomes "-A 'species:1'" --db-prefix abfv_gb_cg_t1s`</details> |

 !!! warning
-	The `# assemblies` were calculated on 2023-03-14 accounting for archaea, bacteria, fungi and viral groups only.
+	The `# assemblies` were obtained on 2023-03-14 accounting for archaea, bacteria, fungi and viral groups only.
 By the time you are reading this, those numbers certainly grew a bit.

 !!! info
-    You can build one database for each organism group separately and use them together in `ganon classify` in any order or even stack them hierarchically.
-This way, several combinations of databases are possible for many use cases.
+    Alternatively, you can build one database for each organism group separately and use them in `ganon classify` in any order or even stack them hierarchically.
+This way combination of multiple databases are possible, extending use cases.

 - As a rule of thumb, the more the better, so choose the most comprehensive sub-set as possible given your computational resources
 - The `Size (GB)` is the final size of the filter and the approximate amount of RAM necessary to build it (calculated with default parameters).